dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 - `D` _delete_: The user is able to mark a resource as deleted.
 - `CR` _change right_: The user is able to change the right of a resource or value.

 The `group` attribute is mandatory.
 It defines the group which the permission is applied to.
-The Knora system groups as well as project specific groups are supported.
+The DSP system groups as well as project specific groups are supported.
 A project specific group name has the form `project-shortname:groupname`.
 The available system groups are: